wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 Beginning with release 4.10.4, Wallarm introduces protection from these attacks.
 Protection is set by configuring your organization's GraphQL policy - a set of limits for the GraphQL requests.
 Requests exceeding any of set limits the filtering node will handle in accordance with the active filtration mode - will only register policy violations or will register and block such attempts.

+To start using the functionality, you need to create at least one [**Detect GraphQL attacks** rule](../../api-protection/graphql-rule.md#creating-and-applying-the-rule) in Wallarm Console.

 [Learn how to configure GraphQL API Protection](../../api-protection/graphql-rule.md)

 ![GraphQL thresholds](../../images/user-guides/rules/graphql-rule.png)